 “The magnitude of racial inequality is staggering with Black lives socially, politically, and economically marginalized.
 We are committed to supporting organizations that directly represent and benefit the Black community with the Social Change Fund.
 Our goal is to create a pathway for inclusion and success by deploying the necessary funds and resources to invest in long-term change.” - Dwyane Wade

 Social Change Fund United was created in 2020 by philanthropists, entrepreneurs, and NBA superstars Carmelo Anthony, Chris Paul, and Dwyane Wade to support critical and timely issues impacting the Black community.
-Now, they have created The Social Change Fund United Scholarship to help students of color achieve their dreams of becoming mental health professionals with $5,000 each toward their education.
+Now, they have created The Social Change Fund United Scholarship to help three students of color achieve their dreams of becoming mental health professionals with $5,000 each toward their education.

 To apply, please share your utopian vision for optimal mental health in the Black community; and how mental health care and advocacy can help achieve social justice for communities of color.